 Abortion is legal in Washington before the age of viability of a fetus or after viability to protect the life or health of the mother.[viii]

 The age of viability of a fetus, which is typically around 24 weeks gestation[ix], is defined by Washington Legislature as when the physician of that particular case says it is likely for the fetus to survive outside of the uterus without extraordinary medical measures.[x]

-In addition, the following regulations on abortion exist in Washington:
+In addition, the following regulations exist in Washington: